 - Engaging: Thanks to the ability to receive notifications which allow constant communication between app and user, engagement levels on PWAs become seamless and unparalleled.

-Like all things PWAs have a flip side, even though it may not be as convincing.
+Like all things, Progressive Web Apps have a flip side, even though they may not be as convincing.
 It has its limitations first being that it doesn’t support smooth sailing when it comes to cross-platform capabilities.
-In layman’s terms something that may function in Google Chrome may not be supported by a different framework like Safari, it all depends solely on the browser’s capabilities.
+In layman’s terms, something that may function in Google Chrome may not be supported by a different framework like Safari since it all depends solely on the browser’s capabilities.

 The last notable limitation is that offline support is not as good as it sounds.
 However, this goes with how it is with native apps so it isn’t such a big deal.

-So, in my own conclusion I feel as if PWAs are surely one to look out for in the future.
+So, in my own conclusion, I feel as if Progressive Web Apps are surely one to look out for in the future.
 They are too good not to.
-For now, native apps seem to have an edge, but if Melsoft continues working on developing PWAs the edge may shift sooner rather than later.
+For now, native apps seem to have an edge, but if Melsoft continues working on developing PWAs, the edge may shift sooner rather than later.